ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/api_genl_proc.md

   The access_token that you obtained when you [set up authentication to use {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_full}} RESTful APIs](/docs/services/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-api-auth).

-  If the access token has expired, return to those instructions and request a new token.
+  If the access token expires, return to those instructions and request a new token.
   {: note}

 - *ip*

-  The host name of a DBaaS Manager.
-Valid host names are listed in Table 1.
+  The hostname of a DBaaS Manager.
+Valid hostnames are listed in Table 1.

 - *port*